 |Rolling Resistance Coefficient (Crr) 60 psi / 4.1 Bar||0.00465|

 Performance in the rolling resistance test is great.
-At an air pressure of 120 psi, rolling resistance is a low 12.2 watts, which is very good for a Tour / Race type tire.
+At an air pressure of 120 psi, rolling resistance is a low 12.2 watts, which is excellent for a Tour / Race type tire.
 Dropping air pressure to 100 psi results in a rolling resistance of 12.9 watts.
-Dropping air pressure even lower results in a rolling resistance of 13.7 watts at an air pressure of 80 psi.
+Lowering air pressure even lower results in a rolling resistance of 13.7 watts at an air pressure of 80 psi.

 Noteworthy is the very flat rolling resistance graph of this tire, dropping air pressure to 80 psi increases rolling resistance by only 1.5 watts per tire.
 This is a great feature because rider comfort will increase greatly at 80 / 90 psi at a very low cost.

 |Puncture Resistance Test Results (higher is better)|

 With a puncture resistance score of 11, performance in the puncture resistance test is slightly below average.
 Most other tires in the same class seem to score just a little bit higher in this test.
 In my opinion and taking into consideration the very flat rolling resistance response, this is a good trade-off because I like fast tires.
 If you happen to hate flats, you might be better off picking a different tire.

 While the tread puncture resistance score is slightly below average, the sidewall puncture resistance score of 5 points is slightly better than most other comparable tires.
 The Schwalbe One V-Guard (review) is a tire which comes very close to the Grand Prix 4000S II in the rolling resistance test.
 The Schwalbe One has a better tread puncture score (12), but a lower sidewall score (4).